mardieg2/limitus-ui/README.md

-clone and npm run serve
+clone and npm run dev